alvfork/delfos/README.md

 ```

 # Why?
-Our intention is to offer a tiny solution that provide concrete and essential validations for projects that do not require out-of-the-ordinary validations.
-Currently there are excellent libraries that offer large sets of functions to build validations, however the focus here is to offer the essential ones in order to maintain a compact library.
+We intend to offer a tiny solution that provides concrete and essential validations for projects that do not require out-of-the-ordinary validations.
+Currently, there are excellent libraries that offer large sets of functions to build validations, however, the focus here is to offer the essential ones to maintain a compact library.

 # Usage
 ```js